 I like to think I have a high tolerance for men with misogynist mindset because they’re sadly everywhere.
 But I wanted to quit this story.

 I stuck around to see if Bennet would change and when he did, I decided to bump up my star rating.
 Once Bennet realizes he wants to date Chole, he stops being the big asshole from the beginning of this novel.

 I wish Bennet continued to drink the respect women juice for the foreseeable future, but I trust him to listen to Chole now.

 Chole isn’t an annoying character, but every time she decided to sleep with Bennet, I screamed.
 Not because I knew she was better than him but because Chole was left regretting everything.
 However all that regret, and confusion could have been avoided if she spoke to Bennet about it.

 Bennet’s attitude made me want to fight him, but both of these dorks made me want to lock them in a room until they talked to each other.
 If these two dorks just spoke to each other, then the angst wouldn’t have had to rely so much on the miscommunications.

 That being said a majority of this book revolves around Bennet and Chole having sex.
 There are some office scenes and reuniting with friends but most of those scenes ended with them naked.
-As much as I like reading the love scenes, I wish this book had more scenes with these two doing something else dinner date strolling down the street slice of life stuff like that.
+As much as I like reading the love scenes, I wish this book had more scenes with these two doing something else such as dinner dates, strolling down the street, and slice of life stuff like that.